musesum/DeepMenu/README.md

 ### SwiftUI restrictions

 + SwiftUI Views cannot modify its own state
-  - So, no @State or @StateObjects are used
+  - So, no @State, @Binding, or @StateObject are used
   + Instead, change state in view model (Vm)

 + View Model(Vm) is a class, not struct
   - fine tuned @Published to update View
   - synchronize state between devices, including: iPhone, iPad, TV, watch, Shareplay

++ pros
-+ pros: @State has been somewhat buggy in the past
+    - @State has been somewhat buggy in the past
+    - @State, @Binding, @StateObject adds semantic complexity
+    - Simplify migration from UIKit with MVVM pattern
+    - confusion on how to extract

++ cons
-+ cons: requires a manually enforced coding policy
+    - requires a manually enforced coding policy

 ### SwiftLint violations - emphasis on columnwise alignment